ERAs - Notes on Chassis Technical History and Specification

 Peter Walker fitted a two-stage Wade supercharger and a two litre engine for hillclimbing and sprints in 1949.

-However, from 1950 the car reverted to a 1500cc unit.
+However, from 1950 the car reverted to a 1500cc engine.

-When Nick Mason acquired the car it was rebuilt to orthodox B type specification..
+When Nick Mason acquired the car it was rebuilt to orthodox B type specification.

 R11B